FAQ's or Frequently Asked Questions

 How is the Group Managed

 Scouting has a defined management structure.
 At 4th Eastcote each Section is managed by a Section Leader.
-All the sections, along with the group in general, are managed by two Group Scout Leaders – who are managed by the District Commissioner.
+All the sections, along with the group in general, are managed by an experienced Group Scout Leader supported by an Assistance Group Scout Leader – who are managed by the District Commissioner.